kabudafax/kabudafax/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:

 - 🏦 I'm a Front-End Engineering and one the way to be a Full-Stack Web3 Developer.
-- hi, My passion for software development drives me to keep pushing forward, and the process of learning and self-improvement is both challenging and rewarding.
-I always hold my code to the highest standards, and my ultimate goal is to become a proficient Fullstack Development Engineer.
   <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 📝 I sometimes write articles on my own [blog](https://prelude-blog.vercel.app).
 - 💻 I use daily: **.ts**, **.rs**, **.py**, **.sol**